OpenLiberty/ci.docker/README.md

         && chmod -R g+rw /opt/ol/wlp/usr/shared/resources/infinispan
     USER 1001

-    FROM open-liberty AS open-liberty-infinispan
+    FROM openliberty/open-liberty:kernel-java8-openj9-ubi AS open-liberty-infinispan
-    USER root

     # Copy Infinispan client jars to Open Liberty shared resources
-    COPY --from=infinispan-client /opt/ol/wlp/usr/shared/resources/infinispan /opt/ol/wlp/usr/shared/resources/infinispan
+    COPY --chown=1001:0 --from=infinispan-client /opt/ol/wlp/usr/shared/resources/infinispan /opt/ol/wlp/usr/shared/resources/infinispan

-    # Instruct docker-server.sh to use Infinispan for session caching.
+    # Instruct configure.sh to use Infinispan for session caching.
     # This should be set to the Infinispan service name.
     # TIP - Run the following oc/kubectl command with admin permissions to determine this value:
     #       oc get infinispan -o jsonpath={.items[0].metadata.name}
     ENV INFINISPAN_SERVICE_NAME=example-infinispan

     # Uncomment and set to override auto detected values.
-    # These are normally not needed, and are for advanced scenarios
+    # These are normally not needed if running in a Kubernetes environment.
     # One such scenario would be the Infinispan deployment and Liberty deployment being in different namespaces/projects.
     #ENV INFINISPAN_HOST=
     #ENV INFINISPAN_PORT=